 “Green screen sets MSU apart from other programs,” Brown says.
 “Getting broadcast experience with their degrees gives our students a leg up in the profession.”

 MSU’s program was a perfect fit for recent graduate Christana Landress of Buford, Georgia, who started watching the weather forecast in elementary school and decided she wanted to be a broadcast meteorologist.
 “I was always fascinated by people on TV, and I told my mother I was going to be just like them one day,” she says.

 Her opinion about weather forecasting took on a more serious tone after a violent tornado ripped through downtown Atlanta in 2008.
 “After that incident, my goal changed from wanting to be on TV to wanting to save lives when events like that happen.”

-“No matter what your career goals are, our professors work diligently to make sure every student is successful,” Landress says.
+“No matter what your career goals are, MSU professors work diligently to make sure every student is successful,” Landress says.

-Reggie Roakes of Tuscaloosa, Alabama, began his degree work with a broadcast concentration, but his MSU experience helped broaden his knowledge of the field along with his career possibilities.
-Now he’s interested in developing new software to improve forecasting technologies.
+Reggie Roakes of Tuscaloosa, Alabama, began his degree work with a broadcast concentration, but his MSU experience broadened his knowledge of the field along with his career possibilities.

-“The meteorology program at MSU prepares you for a wide variety of career opportunities,” says Roakes, who’ll begin work on his graduate degree in 2018.
+“The meteorology program at MSU prepares you for a wide variety of career opportunities,” says Roakes, a 2018 graduate of the program.
 “There are students learning to be on TV, serve as forecasters for the National Weather Service, code weather programs, and even research societal impacts of weather and how the public interprets data.”